Research & Best Practices

 Asset management system performance is the final performance check.
 With asset management metrics, you want to compare the real-world data to your designed data.
 If you want to minimize machine downtime, then you need to compare your maintenance schedule to what the designed maintenance frequency should be for each machine.

 In simpler terms, you will look at the metrics of the specific systems you have in place for your assets.
 How you report data, track your assets and predict maintenance are all part of this.
+Digital systems such as CMMS and EAM platforms are effective at collecting and analyzing this data as accurately as possible so you can make decisions more effectively and with greater speed.

 Ways to optimize your assets for peak performance